cdnexperts/cdnselector/README.md

 ```
 All worker processes will run as the unprivliged user.
 However, the master process which is responsible for respawning workers will continue to operate as root.

+# More documentation
+See the project wiki at : https://github.com/tonyshearer/cdnselector/wiki

 # Changelog